apache/pulsar/site2/website/blog/2021-09-23-Apache-Pulsar-2-8-1.md

 - System topic no longer has potential data loss when not configured for compaction.
 [PR-11003](https://github.com/apache/pulsar/pull/11003)

-- Consumers are not allowed to read data that does not belong to the connected topics.
+- Consumers are not allowed to read data on topics to which they are not subscribed.
 [PR-11912](https://github.com/apache/pulsar/pull/11912)

 This blog walks through the most noteworthy changes grouped by component.
 For the complete list including all features, enhancements, and bug fixes, check out the [Pulsar 2.8.1 Release Notes](https://pulsar.apache.org/release-notes/#281-mdash-2021-09-10-a-id281a).